zaphosting/docs/docs/terraria-tmodloader-installmod.md

 ## Installation of Mod's on your Server

-In order to be able to install the mod on your server, you can connect to your server via FTP, how it works you can find out here: [FTP File Access](gameserver-ftpaccess.md)
+In order to be able to install the mod on your server, you can connect to your server via FTP, how it works you can find out here: [Access via FTP](gameserver-ftpaccess.md)

 There you navigate to the following directory: /g******/terraria/mods/ where you also insert the previously used **.tmod** file: